 After the suspension, Seiko instead submitted their mechanical movements to trials in Geneva.
 Those trials proved that Seiko, in fact, did have the best mechanical movements, with Daini’s outperforming all other mechanical movements.
 However, they lost out to prototype quartz watch movements – exactly the outcome Neuchâtel had succeeded in avoiding.

 Myth Three – The Role of Taro Tanaka

 Another common misunderstanding about this time revolves around the role Taro Tanaka played in the company.
 Mr. Tanaka is best known for developing the “Grammar of Design”, a series of guidelines for designing watch cases and dials.
 However, how does one explain all the watches produced in the 60s and 70s that don’t follow his dictums, including some of Seiko’s most prestigious watches, such as the very limited 1968 edition 45 GSN Daini Neuchâtel Chronometer?

-The variance is because Mr. Tanaka did not design all the watches directly.
+The variance is partially because Mr. Tanaka did not design all the watches directly.
 He was an employee of K. Hattori, not Daini or Suwa.
-As independent subsidiaries, they seem to have had the freedom to adopt as much or as little of Mr. Tanaka’s guidance as they wished.
-It is clear that Daini followed the Grammar of Design early on, with Tanaka most likely playing a large role in designing the King Seiko 44-9990, a case design that flowed directly into the Grand Seiko line via Daini.
+Head office would provide design guidelines and – if Mr. Tanaka wasn’t designing the watches himself – would give final approval.
+It is clear that Daini followed the Grammar of Design early on, with Mr. Tanaka most likely playing a large role in designing the King Seiko 44-9990, a case design that flowed directly into the Grand Seiko line via Daini.
+He was also responsible for designing the first Seiko diver in 1965, the “62Mas” as well as a number of other divers and sport watches with Suwa.
 However, it seems that his influence grew at both factories from 1967 onwards after he started an internal Seiko design council, finally bringing together the design teams of K. Hattori, Daini and Suwa.